Diocese of Lausanne, Geneva and Fribourg: The Reformation

 The cantons of Vaud, Neuchâtel and Bern were entirely lost by the See of Lausanne to the Reformation.
-Due to the political union of Bern, Fribourg and Lausanne, the Protestant preacher Guillaume Farel was able to preach in public in Lausanne in 1529.
+Due to the political union of Bern, Fribourg and Lausanne, the Protestant preacher William Farel was able to preach in public in Lausanne in 1529.

 On 31 March 1536, Hans Franz Nägeli, the leader of Bern, who was making war with the duke of Savoy over the Vaud, occupied Lausanne, banned the practice of the Catholic religion, and began a religious revolution.
 The bishop was obliged to flee, the ecclesiastical treasure was taken to Bern, the cathedral chapter was dissolved (and never re-established), while the cathedral was given over to the Swiss Reformed Church.
 Bishop Sebastian died an exile in 1560, and his three successors were likewise exiles.
 It was only in 1614, under Bishop Jean de Watteville, that the bishop's residence was provisionally established at Fribourg, where it has since remained.

 Shortly after the relocation of the bishops of Lausanne to Fribourg, efforts began to institute a seminary for priests, in accordance with the directives of the Council of Trent.
 An approach was made to the Cantonal Government in 1583, but the project was rejected.
-In the meantime, a "maison d'exercices" was established in Fribourg, in the 1680s, for a year's study before a priest took up a parish position.
+In the meantime, a "maison d'exercices" was established in Fribourg in the 1680s, for a year's study before a priest took up a parish position.
 Finally, Bishop Pierre de Montenach established a proper seminary at the village of Surpierre, in the valley of the Broye, which lasted from 1692 to 1709.
 In November 1795, a diocesan seminary was established in Fribourg, conducted by the directors of the seminary of Besançon who had been expelled from their diocese by agents of the French revolution.